2024 European Figure Skating Championships

 The 2024 European Figure Skating Championships were held from 10 to 14 January 2024 at the Žalgiris Arena in Kaunas, Lithuania.
 The competition was sanctioned by the International Skating Union (ISU) and hosted by the Lithuanian Skating Federation.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
 The competition determined the entry quotas for each skating federation at the 2025 European Championships.

 The ISU published a complete list of entries on 19 December 2023.
-Adam Siao Him Fa of France won the men's event, Loena Hendrickx of Belgium won the women's event, Lucrezia Beccari and Matteo Guarise in Italy won the pairs event, and Charlène Guignard and Marco Fabbri of Italy won the ice dance event.
+Adam Siao Him Fa of France won the men's event, Loena Hendrickx of Belgium won the women's event, Lucrezia Beccari and Matteo Guarise of Italy won the pairs event, and Charlène Guignard and Marco Fabbri of Italy won the ice dance event.